 There are two details related to the termination of this logic, though: first, the error information is being dropped, and then there's no way to interrupt the procedure from outside in a clean way.
 The error might be easily logged, of course, but what if we wanted to store it in a database, or send it over the wire, or even handle it taking in account its nature?
 Stopping cleanly is also a valuable feature in many circumstances, like when one is driving the logic from a test runner.

-I'm not claiming this is something difficult to do, by any means.
-What I'm saying is that there isn't today an idiom for handling these aspects in a simple and consistent way.
-Or maybe there wasn't.
-The tomb package for Go is an experiment I'm releasing today in an attempt to address this problem.
+The claim is not that this is something difficult to do, but rather that there isn’t today an idiom for handling these aspects in a simple and consistent way.
+Or maybe there wasn’t.
+The tomb package for Go is an experiment being released today in an attempt to address this problem.

-The model is simple: a Tomb tracks whether the goroutine is alive, dying, or dead, and the death reason.
+The model is simple: a Tomb tracks whether one or more goroutines are alive, dying, or dead, and the death reason.

 To understand that model, let's see the concept being applied to the LineReader example.
 As a first step, creation is tweaked to introduce Tomb support: